 ”To this end, Tengai will be developed using machine learning, which means that we will collect data of interviews conducted by humans, where potential bias is reduced as much as possible, and then train the system to replicate the human recruiter’s conversational behaviour.”

-For the data collection, we are using a setup typically referred to as “Wizard-of-Oz”, named after the 1939 film, in which it was revealed that the mysterious Wizard in fact did not exist, but was instead controlled by a man hidden behind a curtain, speaking into a microphone.
+For the data collection, we are using a setup typically referred to as “Wizard-of-Oz”, named after the 1939 film, in which it was revealed that the mysterious Wizard, in fact, did not exist, but was instead controlled by a man hidden behind a curtain, speaking into a microphone.
 And this is how we are teaching Tenagi in the beginning: Tengai was initially controlled by a human recruiter sitting in another room, triggering the robot’s behavior, which has allowed us to record data of human-robot interviews.
 This data will now be used to develop two different models: One that can replicate the Wizard’s behavior during the interview, and one that can do the assessment of the interviews after.

 Keeping Tengai unbiased

-So, the question is then: How could such a robot help to reduce bias in the recruitment process?
+So, the question is then: How could such a robot help to reduce bias in the hiring process?
 Wouldn’t the robot just replicate the human bias that exists in the data that we train the models on?
 There are several answers to this.

-If we start with the automation of the interview, the robot will in itself have a much more consistent behaviour towards the candidate, since we can easily make sure that it will not, for example, use a certain tone of voice or look sceptical towards certain candidates (something that is impossible to enforce on a human recruiter).
-Having said that, the Wizard recruiter conducting the interviews could potentially be affected by factors such as age, gender and ethnicity in the way they press the buttons to control the robot.
+If we start with the automation of the interview, the robot will in itself have a much more consistent behaviour towards the candidate, since we can easily make sure that it will not, for example, use a certain tone of voice or look skeptical towards certain candidates (something that is impossible to enforce on a human recruiter).
+Having said that, the Wizard recruiter conducting the interviews could potentially be affected by factors such as age, gender, and ethnicity in the way they press the buttons to control the robot.

 ”However, we can still make sure that these factors will not be available to the automated system that we train on this data, which means that they cannot affect the behaviour of the robot in the end.”

 As a (hypothetical) example, let’s say a recruiter consistently would interrupt female candidates more than male candidates.
-If the gender of the candidate would not be available to the robot, it would simply “fail” to reproduce this behaviour (i.e., it would just learn that it should interrupt some times and sometimes not, but the decision would not be based on the candidate’s gender).
+If the gender of the candidate would not be available to the robot, it would simply “fail” to reproduce this behavior (i.e., it would just learn that it should interrupt some times and sometimes not, but the decision would not be based on the candidate’s gender).
 This argument is valid at least as long as we are talking about direct access to these factors.
 But it is important to also be aware of the fact that the system could have indirect access to such factors.

 To continue with the same example, if the system has access to the pitch of the voice, it could potentially associate high pitch (which is more common for females) with more interruptions.
-Although this relationship is much more indirect, and we therefore would have reduced gender bias, it is still undesirable and it is very important that we understand why the system makes certain decisions.
+Although this relationship is much more indirect, and we, therefore, would have reduced gender bias, it is still undesirable and it is very important that we understand why the system makes certain decisions.

 Thankfully, there are a number of ways in which we can investigate the models that we have trained, in order to understand which factors are used for which decisions, to verify that they are sound and objective.
 This so-called Explainable AI has recently gained a lot of interest from the research community, and it is indeed a challenging task.
-However, to analyse and understand the potential bias of an AI is arguably more feasible than opening up the brain and analysïng the bias of a human recruiter or a hiring manager.
+However, to analyze and understand the potential bias of an AI is arguably more feasible than opening up the brain and analysïng the bias of a human recruiter or a hiring manager.

 Automating candidate assessment